 # Generate a template control file for MD $ /home/user/genesis/bin/spdyn -h ctrl_all md > INP $ less INP

 Then, the users edit this control file by themselves according to the user’s desired simulation condition.
+Note that in one line of the file all characters after “#” are recognized as a comment (not read in the program).
 Example control files are shown in Samples and Tutorials.
 In order to run the MD simulation, the users execute atdyn/spdyn for the control file.
 In the following example, MD simulation is carried out with 16 CPU cores, where the 4 MPI processors and 4 OpenMP threads are employed for parallel calculation:

 # Run spdyn for INP using 16 CPU cores with mpirun $ export OMP_NUM_THREADS=4 $ mpirun -np 4 /home/user/genesis/bin/spdyn INP > log

 The GENESIS program package contains various trajectory analysis tools (e.g., rmsd_analysis for the RMSD calculation, trj_analysis for the distance calculation, and so on).
 Basic usage of these tools is similar to that in the MD simulators, and it is displayed by executing the program with the “

 -h” option.
 For example, in the case of rmsd_analysis, the following command is executed: